What Is ESG Surgery And More FAQ’s

 Historically, a very low percentage of patients have had issues with sutures failing after the ESG procedure.
 In some cases, by the 12-month point, one of the stitches had come loose but it did not affect the functionality or cause weight gain.
 It is important to understand that consistently overeating may put too much strain on the stitches and cause them to fail.

-Normally, after some time, scar tissue will form and replace the need for the stitches however, In the rare event that some stitches do fail, it does not completely reverse the ESG procedure.
+Normally, after some time, scar tissue will form and replace the need for the stitches however, In the rare event that some stitches do fail, it does not completely reverse the ESG surgery.

 How Long Will I Have To Take Off Of Work To Recover From ESG?

-After ESG, It is recommended that you plan for at least 3-5 days of inactivity to help your body recover.
+After ESG, you should plan for at least 3-5 days of inactivity to help your body recover.
 Depending on your job and the amount of physical activity it requires, you may wish to take between 3 days to a week off after your procedure.

-The bigger part of the stomach curve near the base is stitched together, making the stomach thicker in that area but it does not alter the blood supply at all.
+Surgeons stitch the bigger part of the stomach curve near the base, making the stomach thicker in that area, but they do not alter the blood supply at all.
 When the stomach heals, it looks no different from the inside except it is smaller.
 To date, there have been no long-term risks associated with suturing the stomach in this way.

-Will I Be On A Restricted Diet After My ESG Procedure?
+Will I Be On A Restricted Diet After My Endoscopic Sleeve Gastroplasty?

-After the ESG procedure patients are required to maintain a liquid diet for about 3 weeks.
+After the ESG surgery patients are required to maintain a liquid diet for about 3 weeks.
 This is necessary to allow the stitches to heal and mature but, luckily the procedure shrinks the size of the stomach so most patients do not even feel hungry.
-After the initial 3 weeks, the diet progresses to pureed foods and then to soft foods with other foods being introduced gradually.
-Most patients are able to return to a normal diet by the fifth week however they will need to continue to restrict their portions.
+After the initial 3 weeks, the diet progresses from pureed foods to soft foods, gradually introducing other foods.
+Most patients can return to a normal diet by the fifth week however they will need to continue to restrict their portions.

 How Do I Make Sure I Do Not Eat Too Much After ESG?